ag-informatics/ag-informatics-course/README.md

 - **Week 1:**
   - **Lecture 1 - Ankita:** introduces the topic of the module.
 This will be discussion-based synchronous lecture.
-  - **Lecture 2 - Video(s):** introduces the skills required for the module.
+  - **Lecture 2 - Ankita and/or Video(s):** introduces the skills required for the module.
 Typically a link to video(s) that you can watch in your own time.
 I will be available in the lecture room in case you have questions, or want to discuss any concepts.
   - **Lab Part 1:** apply the introductory skills and concepts learned in week 1.
   - **Quiz:** quick knowledge evaluation in the form of short, multiple choice questions via Brightspace.
 - Week 2: